Specialized Investment Funds (SIF)

 Who Can Distribute SIF?

-CAMS will handle end-to-end SIF registration and renewal services.
+CAMS handles end-to-end SIF registration and renewal services on behalf of AMFI.

 Registration Renewal Registration Renewal